-In 1784 when relatively detailed tax records were compiled as part of what was called Virginia’s State Enumerations, which survive for Surry County, 33 John Hartwell Cocke I was credited with seven white household members, one dwelling, and twenty-two “other buildings” (dependencies).
+In 1784 when relatively detailed tax records were compiled as part of what was called Virginia’s State Enumerations, which survive for Surry County, John Hartwell Cocke I was credited with seven white household members, one dwelling, and twenty-two “other buildings” (dependencies) .
 Simultaneously, his widowed mother, Anne Cocke, who was living at Swann’s Point, had seven white household members, a dwelling, and eight dependencies (USGPO 1908:78).

-By 1787 the number of slaves under John Hartwell Cocke I’s control had increased to twenty-two who were at least age sixteen and twenty-one who were younger.
+By 1787 the number of enslaved peoples under John Hartwell Cocke I’s control had increased to twenty-two who were at least age sixteen and twenty-one who were younger.
 He owned forty-two bovines and a four-wheeled chariot.
 In 1790 Cocke, who was identified as a colonel, had a post-chaise in his possession.
-A year later, the tax assessor listed the names of his slaves: Ned, Carey, Tom, Sam, Charles, Robin, Harry, Phyll, Billy, Anthony, two males named Peter, Dinah, Patt, Aggy, Letty, Becky, Molly, Jenny, Sylvia, Letty, Betty, Amy and Judy.
+A year later, the tax assessor listed the names of those he enslaved: Ned, Carey, Tom, Sam, Charles, Robin, Harry, Phyll, Billy, Anthony, two males named Peter, Dinah, Patt, Aggy, Letty, Becky, Molly, Jenny, Sylvia, Letty, Betty, Amy and Judy.
 The same individuals were attributed to Colonel John Hartwell Cocke I’s estate in 1792, at which time no adult white males were attributed to the household.
-All but two of Cocke’s slaves were age sixteen or older and therefore were of prime working age.
-Tax records suggest that the Cocke family’s slaves were a relatively stable population, for seldom did someone’s name drop from the records and rarely was a new name added (Surry County Personal Property Tax Lists 1787-1792).
-This would have tended to preserve slave households and probably gave nuclear families a greater sense of security.
-34
+All but two of those enslaved were age sixteen or older and therefore were of prime working age.
+Tax records suggest that those enslaved by the Cocke family were a relatively stable population, for seldom did someone’s name drop from the records and rarely was a new name added (Surry County Personal Property Tax Lists 1787-1792).
+This would have tended to preserve enslaved households and was probably thought to have given such families a greater sense of security .

 Mount Pleasant Within A War Zone